researchSME/dnn-ladder-predictor/README.md

 # Predicting bitrate ladder using pre-trained DNN features

-This Repository contains code and data relating to the "**Efficient Bitrate Ladder Construction using Transfer Learning and Spatio-Temporal Features**" paper.
+This Repository contains code and data relating to the "**Efficient Bitrate Ladder Construction using Transfer Learning and Spatio-Temporal Features**" paper, presented in IEEE MVIP 2024.

+## Paper
+The paper is available on [IEEEXplore](https://ieeexplore.ieee.org/document/10491154).
+A preprint is available [here](https://arxiv.org/abs/2401.03195).

 ## Prerequisites
 To install the prerequisites on `Ubuntu:20:04` using `miniconda3:23.10.0-1` run the following: